 Of course, due to advances in technology, the blued steel hands look more refined and the thick layer of luminous substance (previously it was Radium, but this time they used SuperLuminova, which is a lot safer) seems to be more neatly applied to them.
 Also, equipped with the hand-wound Longines 12.68N caliber, the original watch lacked the small date window at 3 o’clock.

 The rest of the dial remains true to the original with its classic convex shape, odd numerals substituted with arrow-shaped hour markers, and a high-contrast minute scale printed on the outer part of the dial.
 Just like one might expect both Arabic numerals and indices are covered with SuperLuminova providing for superb reading in night conditions.

 All things considered, the success of Longines Expeditions Polaires Francaises — Missions Paul-Emile Victor depends on the official retail price.
 If the Swiss brand will manage to keep the MSRP lower than $1200, count me in!

 Longines Expeditions Polaires Francaises — Missions Paul-Emile Victor specification (Ref.
 L2.732.4.76.X)

 Movement: Longines caliber L619, automatic, based on ETA 2892-A2, 21 jewels, 28,800 vph, Swiss Made

 Case: Stainless steel

 Size: 38.50 mm

 Strap: Black leather or Brown alligator with steel buckle

-Case back: Solid stainless steel caseback with “Expedition Arctique – Groenland, Expedition Antarctique – Terre Adelie” engravings
+Back: Solid stainless steel with “Expedition Arctique – Groenland, Expedition Antarctique – Terre Adelie” engraving